YerkoBizerko/Pet_Paradise/README.md

 the key-aspects of a traditional e-commerce site and its functions.
 Prior to commencing this project, I had some business-rules laid out to simulate a real-world scenario for development:

 1. Design must adhere to core design principles (Spacing, Sizing, White-space, eye-pathways)
+2. Ensure pages are responsive to all viewports
-2. Include a navigation bar for user-friendly traversal
+3. Include a navigation bar for user-friendly traversal
-3. Include a functioning shop where customers can add to their cart and adjust accordingly
+4. Include a functioning shop where customers can add to their cart and adjust accordingly
-4. Design an eye-catching but functional blog page
+5. Design an eye-catching but functional blog page

 # 🚀 **Tech Stack**